- IsoLine -

 A Breakthrough in Electronic Component Technology

-Colossus EPC Inc., and its subsidiary, Isoline Component Company, LLC., have developed and patent pending a revolutionary electronic power cell component.
+Colossus EPC Inc., and its subsidiary, Isoline Component Company, LLC., have developed and patented a revolutionary electronic power cell component.

 The Isoline Component is a device designed to receive a single power input and, in return, produce multiple power outputs that achieve true isolation.
 The isolated outputs can be modified to the user's specifications.
 This technology enables the user to create either a singular or multiple outputs, allowing versatility in power configurations without requiring any changes to the input.
 The component consists of a compact multilead device that can be soldered to a PCB and offers the adaptability to couple various

 components internally with the unit to meet the user’s needs.

 The design of the component produces both low heat generation and no electrical sound interference between the input and output power signals.
 By performing multiple uses in a single compact component, the Isoline can eliminate the need for multiple components and can reduce the cabling needed to condition power in a device or printed circuit board.

 Offering virtually unlimited adaptability and efficiency in amplifying, generating, converting, transforming, and otherwise conditioning power and isolating signals, the Isoline component can function within a wide range of uses, including: consumer electronics, audio equipment, communication devices, telecom infrastructure, space applications, satellites, wired and wireless communications, and other product